fangpin/redis-rs/README.md

 # Build Your Own Redis

-To build a toy Redis-Server clone that's capable of handling basic commands like `PING`, `SET` and `GET`.
+This project is to build a toy Redis-Server clone that's capable of handling basic commands like `PING`, `SET` and `GET`.
 Also implement the event loops, the Redis protocol and more.

 ## Prerequisites